 Severe - Severe concern or fear reaction when exposed to sudden or loud noises from any source other than thunder and traffic that interferes with dog's ability to maintain work despite encouragement.
 Signs may include a moderate to severe change in energy (slowing down or speeding up) and/or very tense body language.
-Dog may exhibit strong coping strategy of Behavior Checklist Definitions 2018 0723 Page 1 of 21 moving away, release of emotional energy and/or over 1 minute of habituation time despite support.
+Dog may exhibit strong coping strategy of moving away, release of emotional energy and/or over 1 minute of habituation time despite support.

-3. FEAR OF NOVEL OBJECTS - Fearful, avoidant or suspicious of unfamiliar objects, which could be anything, but common examples are plastic bags, statues, yard equipment, balloons, etc.
+3. FEAR OF NOVEL OBJECTS - Fearful, avoidant, or suspicious of unfamiliar objects, which could be anything, but common examples are plastic bags, statues, yard equipment, balloons, etc.